brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Elle**

+Yow.
+That was... a lot of movie.
+Isabelle Huppert was fantastic, but I don't know if I could recommend it.
+Definitely one of the stranger Verhoeven movies I've seen.

 **Anna**

 Another lady assassin movie.
 It was a helluva ride and I enjoyed it.
 I don’t think it added anything huge to the genre, but I’m just glad to have more cool movies about tough women.
 That said, I wish Anna had been able to just be with her girlfriend instead of randomly fucking spymasters.